CS839/is-differential-privacy-fairly-robust/README.md

 ---

+## Week of 22 Mar

+#### On a scale of 1-10, how do we rate our progress over the past week?
+6

+#### What did we accomplish from last week's tasks?
+We studied [DiffAI](https://github.com/eth-sri/diffai).
+Its primary purpose appears to be to train robust neural networks, not to verify them.

+#### What problems or concerns do we have?
+DiffAI is a PyTorch-based library.
+We may have to figure out how to transmute our TensorFlow model into PyTorch.

+#### What do we plan to accomplish do over the next week?
+Our model is relatively simple (only a few convolutional and fully-connected layers).
+We will tackle Assignment 2 to get a sense of whether it might be easier to "manually" retrieve the model weights to undertake abstraction verification, as opposed to using DiffAI.

+---

 ## Week of 9 Mar

 #### On a scale of 1-10, how do we rate our progress over the past week?